MichaelChaoLi-cpu/Air_Pollution_and_COVID-19_CFR/README.md

 # Air Pollution and COVID-19 Case Fatality Rate - A Global Analysis
  The coronavirus disease 2019 (COVID-19) pandemic is still rapidly spreading globally.
+To probe high-risk cities and the impacts of air pollution on public health, this study explores the relationship between the long-term average concentration of air pollution and the city-level case fatality rate (CFR) of COVID-19 globally.
+Then, geographically weighted regression (GWR) is applied to examine the spatial variability of the relationships.
+Six air pollution factors, including nitrogen dioxide (NO2), sulfur dioxide (SO2), ozone (O3), PM2.5 (particles with diameter  ≤2.5 μm), PM10 (particles with diameter  ≤10 μm), and air quality index (AQI), are positively associated with the city-level COVID-19 CFR.
+Our results indicate that a 1-unit increase in NO2 (part per billion, PPB), SO2 (PPB), O3 (PPB), PM2.5 (microgram per cubic meter, μg⁄m^3 ), PM10 (μg⁄m^3 ), AQI (score), is related to a 1.450%, 1.005%, 0.992%, 0.860%, 0.568%, and 0.776% increase in the city-level COVID-19 CFR, respectively.
+Additionally, the effects of NO2, O3, PM2.5, AQI, and probability of living with poor AQI on COVID-19 spatially vary in view of the estimation of the GWR.
+In other words, the adverse impacts of air pollution on health are different among the cities.
+In summary, long-term exposure to air pollution is negatively related to the COVID-19 health outcome, and the relationship is spatially non-stationary.
+Our research sheds light on the impacts of slashing air pollution on public health in the COVID-19 pandemic to help governments formulate air pollution policies in light of the local situations.The coronavirus disease 2019 (COVID-19) pandemic is still rapidly spreading globally.
 To detect high-risk cities and the impacts of air pollution on public health, this study explores the relationship between the long-term average concentration of air pollution and the city-level case fatality rate (CFR) of COVID-19 globally.
 Then, geographically weighted regression (GWR) is applied to illustrate the spatial variability of the relationships.
 Six air pollution factors, including nitrogen dioxide (NO2), sulfur dioxide (SO2), ozone (O3), PM2.5 (particles with diameter  ≤2.5 μm), PM10 (particles with diameter  ≤10 μm), and air quality index (AQI), are positively associated with the city-level COVID-19 CFR.
 Our results indicate that a 1-unit increase in NO2, SO2, O3, PM2.5, PM10, AQI, is related to a 1.450%, 1.005%, 0.992%, 0.860%, 0.568%, and 0.776% increase in the city-level COVID-19 CFR, respectively.
 Additionally, the effects of NO2, O3, PM2.5, AQI, and probability with poor AQI on COVID-19 have spatial variability worldwide.
 The adverse impacts of air pollution are different among the cities.
 This study illustrates that long-term exposure to air pollution is related to the COVID-19 CFR, i.e., it leads to more deaths after being infected by COVID-19.

 ## Results: Coefficients, CFRR, 95% Confidence Intervals, and t-Value for Air Pollution Factors on COVID-19 CFR
 |	        |Variable                   	|Coefficient|CFRR(%)|95% CI	            |t-value|
 | :----:    | :----:                        | :----:    | :----:| :----:            |:----:|